matheusd/gorpcbench/README.md

 > Some configurations of the hex test make this system fail (grep for GOCAPNPHEXBUG).
 > Make sure to evaluate its fitness for your use-case.

+## MdCapNProto

+This is a custom re-implementation of CapNProto in Go ([MdCapNProto](https://github.com/matheusd/mdcapnp)).

+The "l0" (level 0) variant uses a client that does not support remote promises or multiplexing multiple calls through the same connection, while the standard variant supports it.

 # Generating the Report